-In recent years, the evolution of Large Language Models (LLMs) \cite{LLM-IR, LLM-Survey, LLM-Eval} has introduced a novel prompting paradigm that has revolutionized NL-based methods and applications.
-This training-free method has also influenced the field of table reasoning \cite{LLM-Table-Survey, LLM-Table-Tutorial} in three aspects.
-Firstly, LLM-based textual generation and multi-turn interaction are highly adaptable to table reasoning tasks that involve multiple intermediate steps.
-Secondly, after extensive pre-training, LLMs exhibit advanced abilities in textual comprehension and logical thinking, showing great potential in table understanding and analyzing.
-Thirdly, compared to conventional representation learning techniques, LLM-based methods provide enhanced explainability by generating detailed text-form evidence to support decision-making.
-To fully promote the reasoning capabilities of LLMs, most studies focus on breaking down the entire task into smaller, executable sub-steps for sequential completions.
+In recent years, the evolution of Large Language Models (LLMs) \cite{LLM-IR, LLM-Survey, LLM-Eval, KG-LLM} has introduced a novel training-free prompting paradigm, revolutionizing methods and applications in the field of table reasoning \cite{LLM-Table-Survey, LLM-Table-Tutorial, NLTableQV, TableMiningSurvey, TableMind++} in three key aspects.
+First, the text generation and multi-turn interaction capabilities of LLMs are well-suited for reasoning tasks involving multiple intermediate steps.
+Second, through extensive pre-training, LLMs exhibit advanced text comprehension and logical thinking abilities, demonstrating great potential for table understanding and analysis.
+Third, compared to conventional representation learning techniques, LLM-based methods provide enhanced explainability by generating detailed textual evidence to support decision-making.
+To fully leverage these reasoning capabilities, most studies focus on breaking down the entire task into smaller, executable sub-steps for sequential completion.
 This approach draws inspiration from \textit{chain-of-thought} prompting \cite{CoT} that encourages step-by-step thinking.
-Specifically, some approaches deploy explicit table decomposition to mitigate the performance degradation caused by irrelevant data \cite{Dater, TabSQLify}.
-As wider extensions, some other methods dynamically plan the next operation from a pre-defined candidate operation pool \cite{Chain-of-Table} or free exploration \cite{ReAcTable}, to complete the entire reasoning task autonomously.
-These studies exhibit a strong focus on task objectives with satisfactory intermediate results, thereby achieving promising performance.
+Specifically, some approaches deploy explicit table decomposition to mitigate performance degradation caused by irrelevant data \cite{Dater, TabSQLify}.
+Furthermore, other methods dynamically plan the next operation from a pre-defined candidate pool \cite{Chain-of-Table} or via free exploration \cite{ReAcTable} to complete the reasoning task autonomously.
+These studies prioritize task objectives and generate satisfactory intermediate results, thereby achieving promising performance.